mcamara/laravel-localization/README.md

 ## Helpers

-This package comes with three useful functions:
+This package comes with some useful functions, like:

 ### Get Language Bar